 Fast forward to 2021, after a long pause where, like so many others, Lucie started to piece together a brand new chapter.
 While working on a 5th studio album she wanted to release a few songs close to her heart, two of which were dream collaborations for her.

+The first of the songs released, "Home Truths," finds itself among some of the world's biggest pop stars on digital playlists everywhere; a real breakthrough in Lucie's ongoing defiance of playing into genres and just letting the music find its own way.
+Sheryl Crow then joined Lucie on "Cool Down," an upbeat, infectious and undeniable vocal pop diddy.
+The two are also featured in the straight-forward, honest and beautiful performance-based video.
 "We Don't Know We're Living" was performed by Lucie for the very first time while on tour with Brandi Carlile shortly before the pandemic.
 Carlile took an immediate love and passion for this song prompting her later to join in on the recording of it for this album.
 Joy Oladokun also lends her vocals rounding and bringing out every essence of the universal message, appeal and musicality of the song.

-"I'd love to keep forging this path of finding homes for music that isn't of any particular genre.
+"Life is constantly changing and everything has shifted for me, my dreams have expanded in new areas of life and yet some feel less encumbering than before.
+I'd love to keep forging this path of finding homes for music that isn't of any particular genre.
 The dream is to create what we love and with it, break down barriers of any and all kinds.
 Every album I've made was born from my lifelong passion of songwriting with my own sound and soul in tow.
-'Live By The Song' is about finding a way to honesty about who I am in a world that can make me want to keep my guard up.
+The next step is about finding a way to honesty and openness about who I am in a world that can make me want to keep my guard up.
 With every song I write, I'm breaking down that wall."